-An Easy Company Page Strategy On LinkedIn
+An Easy Business Page Strategy On LinkedIn

 "Why bother when I've got a personal profile?"

 LinkedIn Expert, Richard van der Blom's latest research shows that dwell time (how long people spend looking at content) is a powerful indicator for LinkedIn's algorithm.
-Keeping your company page current with regular content helps people learn more about you and your business - building that familiarity and trust.
+Keeping your business page current with regular content helps people learn more about you and your business - building that familiarity and trust.

 The smart strategy?
 Cross-posting.

 But cross-posting works both ways.
 Emily Perry does some great to-camera videos sharing her HR expertise on her personal profile.
-By resharing these videos to her company page, The People Consultancy, she's reconnecting the dots: Emily is the founder, this is what she looks like, and more importantly, she knows her stuff.
+By resharing these videos to her business page, The People Consultancy, she's reconnecting the dots: Emily is the founder, this is what she looks like, and more importantly, she knows her stuff.
 She's often told that her videos are helpful and resonate with business owners, so why not reshare them for greater discovery.

 Then aim to post something there once a week - could be a client win, a behind-the-scenes look at your work, industry insights, or team news.
 Then repost it to your personal profile with your thoughts to amplify the reach.